Natural Healing For Stomach Pain

 “Hormones generate uterine muscular spasms, which produces cramping,” she explains.
 “If your stomach cramps, creating an upset stomach or diarrhea [during your period], that's quite normal.”
 Dr. Cossler recommends taking an ibuprofen 12 to 24 hours before your period to relieve cramping.
 Then, for three days, take the specified dosage every three to six hours.

 4. Consume Yogurt

-Yogurt might assist maintain your digestive system in top form if you have a lot of stomach troubles like bloating.
+Yogurt might assist in maintaining your digestive system in top form if you have a lot of stomach troubles like bloating.
 Bloating, although irritating, is usually not a reason for alarm.
 “Don't be too concerned,” advises David C. Metz, MD, a University of Pennsylvania professor of medicine.

 “It may be caused by anything from menstruation to constipation.”
 If lactose sensitivity has been ruled out, try yogurt with “live and active cultures” (look for this word on the label), which may help your digestive system balance.

-Eating spicy meals before night, as well as eating too much or too quickly, smoking, and drinking extensively, are all major causes of acid reflux.
+Eating spicy meals before night, eating too much or too quickly, smoking, and drinking extensively, are all major causes of acid reflux.
 However, almost anything may cause stomach discomfort and cause you to feel the burn.